cwzhou/Analyses/README.md

 #### RDA
 We analyze the public bladder recurrence dataset in the R package 'survival'.

+#### Script Descriptions
+Below are descriptions of the scripts used but not directly called upon.

 ---

 ### General Notes on Reproducibility

-- All code is designed to be reproducible on both local machines and computing clusters, with support for parallelization.
+- All code is designed to be reproducible on both local machines and computing clusters.
 - To ensure full reproducibility, please ensure that all required R packages and dependencies are installed.
 You can install the required packages by running the following in your R environment:

+For Competing Risks scripts:
     ```r
-    install.packages(c("parallel", "dplyr", "ggplot2", "itrSurv"))
+    install.packages(c("parallel", "dplyr", "ggplot2", "itrSurv")) # need to update this list
     ```
+For Recurrent Event scripts:
+    ```r
+    install.packages(c("parallel", "dplyr", "ggplot2", "itrSurv")) # need to update this list
+    ```

 - **Version Control**: If you are using a different version of R or any dependencies, please document them in your environment for better reproducibility.

-   #### RDA
-The PAD observational cohort data is not publically available but the analysis code is provided here.

 ## References
 1. Zhou, C. W., Freeman, N. L., McGinigle, K. L., & Kosorok, M. R. (2024).
 Optimal individualized treatment regimes for survival data with competing risks. arXiv preprint arXiv:2411.08315.